Everything You Need to Know About When and How to Prune Your Indoor Citrus Tree

 What’s the Best Time of Year to Prune Indoor Citrus Trees?

-The best time to prune indoor citrus trees is in the late fall or early spring.
+The best time to prune indoor citrus trees is in the late fall or early spring (a good time to consider repotting indoor citrus trees as well).
 The goal is to prune after you’ve harvested your fruit but before new flowers have formed.

 With that said, it’s okay to perform minor pruning at other times of the year.
 For example, if one of your tree’s limbs becomes damaged, it’s fine to prune it off.